Latest Amp (AMP) News Update

 TLDR

-Amp's codebase advances focus on enterprise-grade data infrastructure and developer adoption.
+Amp’s codebase advances focus on enterprise-grade data infrastructure.

-1. Enterprise Database Launch (5 Nov 2025) – First blockchain-native database for real-time, SQL-queryable onchain data.
+1. Enterprise Database Launch (5 Nov 2025) – Introduced blockchain-native SQL queries for multi-chain data.

-2. Developer Preview Release (21 Nov 2025) – Exclusive access for ETHGlobal hackers to build with Amp.
+2. Developer Preview at ETHGlobal (21 Nov 2025) – Opened codebase for hackathon integration.

 Deep Dive